mroam/deepLearnAlg/numpyStack.md

 Notes
 --------
-Notes
-* Lecture 1: Starts with NumPy arrays (just like that article from medium)
+Lecture 1: Starts with NumPy arrays (just like that article from medium)

 * Central object is "DataFrame"
 * gonna use matplotlib to look at data
 * "scipy" adds stats functions to numpy

+Lecture 2:
+* Suggests using ipython and has command (with sudo) for installing necessaries onto mac: pip install -U numpy scipy matplotlib pandas ipython We might not need this since we've used Anaconda to install stuff.

 Questions: